DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 For example trying to ping hosts that are suppose to be reachable, `ping nginx` should work.

-There's also other possible issues, like bad port forwarding towards docker host.
+There's also other possible issues, like bad port forwarding towards docker host, or ISP not providing you with publicly reachable IP.

 *extra info:*<br>
 `docker exec -w /etc/caddy caddy caddy reload` reloads config